GERD (Gastroesophageal Reflux Disease) in Children

 - Help your child maintain a healthy weight.
 Ask your child's healthcare provider about how to manage your child's weight if he or she is overweight.
 Being overweight or obese can worsen GERD.

 - Keep your child away from cigarette smoke.
 Do not smoke or allow others to smoke around your child.
 If your adolescent smokes, encourage him or her to stop.
-Smoking weakens the lower esophageal sphincter and increases the risk of GERD.
+Smoking weakens the lower esophageal sphincter and increases the risk for GERD.
 Ask your child's healthcare provider for information if your adolescent currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Have your adolescent talk to his or her healthcare provider before using these products.

 Call your local emergency number (911 in the US) if: